 Notes

 This is a compilation of the Mines Safety and Inspection Levy Regulations 2010 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table